Too Long, Didn’t Read Summary:

 Using BaZi to choose your career is so much more than just giving you a laundry list of options to choose from.
 That is perhaps the most ridiculous exercise for modern day Chinese metaphysics.
 It’s not that it is wrong per se, but it is not executed in the best manner.
 Why?

 The Ridiculous Practice Of Coming Up With A Laundry List Of Career Options Based On Elements

 A lot of my clients have shared the reports of other practitioners with me and I often see a ridiculous laundry list of career options written in there.
 I can’t help but to be a bit peeved, because it’s not helpful for the client at all.

 I have a few problems with this practice:

 - The practitioner really isn’t offering anything of value.
-Instead of clearing the misconception or guiding the client into the right way of seeing things by analyzing the chart accurate and objectively, the client is presented with a useless list of career options.
+Instead of clearing the misconception or guiding the client in the right way of seeing things by analyzing the chart accurately and objectively, the client is presented with a useless list of career options.

 - You’ll also often see that some of these suggestions conflict with each other.
 For example, some people might say that the tech industry is a Metal industry, whereas some say it’s Fire.
 So which is it?
 And does it really matter?

 - Basically, the root cause is not being addressed, which is the quality of the chart overall.